SWITCH INDICATIONS

 KRAS G12C inhibitor and/or active brain metastases.2

-AE=adverse event; BICR=blinded independent central review; BID=twice-daily; DOCE=docetaxel; DOR=duration of response; ECOG PS=Eastern Cooperative Oncology Group Performance Status; IV=intravenous; NSCLC=non-small cell lung cancer; ORR=objective response rate; PD-L1=programmed death-ligand 1; PFS=progression-free survival; PO=orally; Q3W=every 3 weeks; RECIST=Response Evaluation Criteria in Solid Tumors.
+AE=adverse event; BICR=blinded independent central review; BID=twice daily; DOCE=docetaxel; DOR=duration of response; ECOG PS=Eastern Cooperative Oncology Group performance status; IV=intravenous; KRAS=Kirsten rat sarcoma viral oncogene homologue; NSCLC=non-small cell lung cancer; ORR=objective response rate; L1=programmed death-ligand 1; PFS=progression-free survival; PO=orally; Q3W=every 3 weeks; RECIST=Response Evaluation Criteria in Solid Tumors.

 In KRYSTAL-12, 100% of patients previously received an I-O–based regimen1